 Skip to main content

-Observers submit their raw data to NOAA’s National Center for Environmental Information (NCEI) on a daily or monthly schedule for further quality checks.
+Observers and automated stations record and submit raw data to NOAA’s National Center for Environmental Information (NCEI) on a daily or monthly schedule.
 Meteorologists at NCEI use computers to perform a basic check of all incoming data.
-The computer checks patterns in each record for issues such as spikes, flatliners, outliers, excessive ranges, and change points.
+Computer programs check the patterns in each data record for any signs of malfunctioning equipment or systemic errors such as those shown below.

 Weather data are also checked for consistency across a region.
-Scientists observe data sets from comparable stations to see if the data makes sense for the region and time of year.
-For example: does one station report sunshine and warm temperatures in December, while a neighboring station shows windy sub-zero temperatures and snow?
+Scientists check data sets from comparable stations to see if the data makes sense for the region and time of year.
+For example: does one station report sunshine and warm temperatures while a neighboring station shows sub-zero temperatures and clouds?
 If they find inconsistencies, meteorologists methodically track down the source of the inconsistent data.
 At this point, original data values may be flagged as incorrect, and excluded from further processing, but they are never changed or edited, unless the error was due to incorrect transcriptions by volunteers.

-Once the COOP data has passed quality control, it becomes part of the larger data record known as the Global Historical Climate Network-Daily (GHCN-D) database.
+Once weather data has passed quality control, it becomes part of the larger data record.
 The data can then be processed to generate climate products such as maps and graphs.

-The most common processing steps used to turn daily weather data into climate data products involve straightforward mathematical operations such as averaging or adding measurements.
+The most common processing steps used to turn daily weather data into climate data products involve straightforward mathematics.
+Operations such as adding and averaging turn weather data into climate information.
 For instance, a station's daily average (mean) temperature is calculated by averaging the minimum and maximum temperatures for the day: daily average = (minimum + maximum) / 2.
 As another example, a station's average monthly maximum temperature is calculated by averaging all the daily maximum temperatures observed during the month.
 For precipitation data, the most common processing step is adding: for instance, monthly precipitation values are calculated by adding the depths of precipitation from each day over the entire month.

 graph with an increasing trend